maihoanganh/InterRelax/README.md

                                           comp_opt_sol=true) # to get an approximate optimal solution
 ```

-See other examples in the [link](https://github.com/maihoanganh/InterRelax/tree/main/examples).
+See other examples from .ipynb files in the [link](https://github.com/maihoanganh/InterRelax/tree/main/examples).

 # References